 Laser light is unique in that it is monochromatic.
 The emitted single wavelength must be absorbed by a target to have an effect.
 Various chromophores, such as melanin, hemoglobin, and water, absorb light at different wavelengths.
 As the fluence increases, the amount of laser energy transmitted to the chromophore increases.

 When the light energy is absorbed by the target, the chromophore converts the laser light energy to heat.7 The chromophore will be destroyed if enough heat is generated at a fast enough rate.
 Depending on the desired outcome, different rates of energy delivery can be chosen.
-This rate of energy delivery must be more rapid than the rate at which heat ...
+This rate of energy delivery must be more rapid than the rate at ...